NERSC/jupyter-kernel-cloner/README.md

 ### What Kernelspecs Can I Clone?

-So glad you asked and it's "may I clone?"
-We only look at the `{sys.prefix}/share/jupyter/kernels` directory for kernels to clone.
+This only looks at the `{sys.prefix}/share/jupyter/kernels` directory for kernels to clone.
 The output of `clone-jupyter-kernel --help` lists the kernelspecs you can copy.

 ### Examples, I Need Examples